Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 |Shun Classic DM0706||$149.95||D-shaped ebony PakkaWood||8||202.13||Japan|

-What types of kitchen knives are available?
+What are the different types of kitchen knives?

 These are the most popular choices, but there are plenty of other options you may like to consider depending on the type of cooking you do.
 For example, you may want a cleaver for chopping meat and poultry bones or a palette knife for preparing pastry.